This program is now closed

-Johnson County's Direct Assistance Program provides one-time, financial assistance to eligible residents who have suffered hardship due to COVID-19.
+Johnson County's Direct Assistance Program provided one-time, financial assistance to 1,919 eligible residents who suffered hardship due to COVID-19.
 Applications opened on Monday, April 25, 2022 at 12 p.m. and closed on Friday, May 27, 2022 at 2 p.m.
-The application appeal process is active between Monday, June 13 at 12 p.m. and Thursday, June 23 at 2 p.m.
-Please check your email for more information about your application status.
+The application appeal process was active between Monday, June 13 at 12 p.m. and Thursday, June 23 at 2 p.m.
+All applicants who submitted applications determined eligible for the program were funded.

 - Application Steps